MoteCHaDlab/IntroGitHubandR/README.md

  Disclaimer: I (Sara) am fairly new to collaborating on code using GitHub.
 This will be messy and we will learn together.
 Google is your (our) best friend.

+ A recording of the 04/02/2021 zoom going over github and R notebooks available at: https://drive.google.com/drive/folders/18WcAHUv2NZGX4XwvCqsxqsncVNprWBOd?usp=sharing

  Responsible member(s): Sara Williams, swilliams@mote.org

 ## Repository Organization

 Below: Getting started with GitHub information and links

+PracticeRnotebookandGitPush.RMD (and .html): R notebook example from zoom recording.

 R folder: Getting started with R and some useful code (to be added later)